bediger4000/Self-replicating-go/README.md

 re-creates its own source in the manner of a self-replicating program, except keeping that source in a `string` type variable.
 Then it compares bytes on stdin to the copy of source code, quitting on byte value mismatches, input too long after a match, or input errors.
-If the Narcissist hits end-of-file on stding after matching all input bytes to source bytes, it oupts a "1" character.
+If the Narcissist hits end-of-file on stdin after matching all input bytes to source bytes, it outputs a "1" character.
 Otherwise, it outputs a "0" character.

 To create and try a Narcissist program: